-The operation of SPIDER since 2018 and its first caesium campaign in 2021 have shown promising results in achieving the required current densities and electron to ion current ratios for the ITER injector [14, 59-60, 68-72].
-As illustrated in Fig. 12, the current densities obtained in hydrogen are in the range of 100 A/m2 to 150 A/m2 with RF power per driver of 30kW and 50kW of RF power per driver for an electron to ion current ratio close to or below unity [68-69].
-These initial performances are in line with the results of the previously described half-size RF ion source (ELISE) and scales to the ITER targets of the heating and current drive NB system (329 A/m2 in hydrogen and 286 A/m2 in deuterium) when projected to a higher RF power of 85 kW/driver in hydrogen and up to 100 kW/driver in deuterium.
+figure 12, the accelerated current densities obtained in hydrogen are in the range of 100 A m-2 to 150 A m-2 with RF power per driver of 30 kW and 50 kW of RF power per driver for an electron to ion current ratio close to or below unity [73, 74].
+These initial performances are in line with the results of the previously described half-size RF ion source (ELISE) and scales to the ITER targets of the heating and current drive NB system (the extracted current density at the ITER RF source is 329 A m-2 in hydrogen and 286 A m-2 in deuterium whereas the accelerated current assuming 30% stripping losses in the accelerator is 230 A m-2 in hydrogen and 200 A m-2 in deuterium) when projected to a higher RF power of 85 kW/driver in hydrogen and up to 100 kW/driver in deuterium.
 The access to higher RF power values (up to 100 kW per driver) is presently limited by breakdowns formation in the RF circuits for which better pumping capacity is required to reach stable operation.
-The production of negative ions in the proximity of the plasma grid is accompanied by a reduction of the co-extracted electrons with caesium seeding and an increase of negative ion current (Fig. 12).
+The production of negative ions in the proximity of the plasma grid is accompanied by a reduction of the co-extracted electrons with caesium seeding and an increase of negative ion current (figure 12).
 The results have been obtained with a beam divergence of typically 12 mrad.
 These values, comparable to the measurement in the RF sources in ELISE and BATMAN Upgrade facilities, are higher than the ITER requirement of 7 mrad.
-Indeed, it was reported that the beam divergence was systematically higher in RF driven sources (> 7 mrad) compared to arc-based sources (possibly due to the difference in negative ion temperature before the extraction) [71].
-The favourable and observed beam divergence reduction with energy indicates that divergence below 7 mrad is achievable at 1 MeV.
+Indeed, it was reported that the beam divergence was systematically higher in RF driven sources (>7 mrad) compared to arc-based sources (possibly due to the difference in negative ion temperature before the extraction) [76].
+The favorable and observed beam divergence reduction with energy indicates that divergence below 7 mrad is achievable at 1 MeV [14, 15].
 Since the divergence determines the beamline transmission and delivered power, it is crucial to understand the mechanisms and implications.
-In this context, further investigations concerning the divergence of a single beamlet and uniformity of a whole beamlet group are ongoing at BATMAN Upgrade supporting SPIDER investigations [12, 13].
-In addition, a task force has been set by IO with ITER members participation to unify data analysis and methodology (on divergence and uniformity) for comparing results obtained from different facilities in EU and Japan with different diagnostics [13, 71-72].
+In this context, further investigations concerning the divergence of a single beamlet and uniformity of a whole beamlet group are ongoing at BATMAN Upgrade supporting SPIDER investigations [13, 14].
+In addition, a task force has been set by IO with ITER members participation to unify data analysis and methodology (on divergence and uniformity) for comparing results obtained from different facilities in EU and Japan with different diagnostics [14, 76, 77].

-The optimization of ion current density, beam uniformity, and divergence remains a focus for further enhancements during the 2022-2023 SPIDER shutdown [60].
-These enhancements include improvements to the RF driver to reduce cross-talk, cleaning and recoating of plasma-facing components with molybdenum, and enhancements to the vacuum conditions with an enhanced pumping system to avoid breakdown in the RF circuits.
-In addition, the adoption of solid-state RF generators, to overcome the limits observed with the tetrode oscillators (e.g. frequency instabilities), is expected to improve RF matching and coupling to the source at low filling pressure (0.3 Pa or below).
-Moreover, additional diagnostic capabilities and new confinement magnets at the beam source rear are being incorporated to further optimize the performance of the ion source.
+The optimization of ion current density, beam uniformity, and divergence remains a focus for further enhancements during the 2022-2023 SPIDER shutdown [61].
+These enhancements include improvements to the RF driver to reduce crosstalk, cleaning and re-coating of plasma-facing components with molybdenum, and enhancements to the vacuum conditions with an enhanced pumping system to avoid breakdown in the RF circuits.
+In addition, the adoption of solid-state RF generators, to overcome the limits observed with the tetrode oscillators (e.g. frequency instabilities), is expected to improve